svaidya0/vedabase-ebook-maker/README.md

 ## Release History

+* 0.3.0
+    * ADD: Now supports all books on the website!
+    * ADD: Added `getChapter()` to replace multiple blocks of identical code
+    * FIX: Fixed some minor formatting bugs
 * 0.2.0
     * ADD: Added more command line print statements so user can see progress
     * ADD: Added `writeVerse()` to add support for more books